VowpalWabbit/vowpalwabbit.github.io/_tutorials/off_policy_evaluation.md

 The interpretation of OPE is important to get right: if your candidate policy produces an OPE estimate of `3.0` and your production policy has an average loss of `6.0` (easily calculated by summing the costs in the bandit data, divided by the number of instances), it means that had you deployed the candidate policy, with no exploration, instead of the production policy _at the time the production policy was deployed_, you could have expected to see average costs reduce by 50%.

-Finally, note what happens if we try to run `--eval` with an estimator we know is biased, `vw --cb 2 --eval -d eval.dat --cb_type dm`.
+Note what happens if we try to run `--eval` with an estimator we know is biased, `vw --cb 2 --eval -d eval.dat --cb_type dm`.
 You will end up with an error, to prevent you from making a mistake:

     Error: direct method can not be used for evaluation --- it is biased.